-

 Know the rules

-A number of rules and regulations apply to forests, including the Forests Act (for native forest), the National Environmental Standards for Plantation Forestry (NES-PF), and the Emissions Trading Scheme (ETS).
+A number of rules and regulations apply to forests, including the Forests Act (for native forest), the National Environmental Standards for Commercial Forestry (NES-CF), and the Emissions Trading Scheme (ETS).
 And you should always talk to your council before making any decisions.

 Summary of forestry rules and regulations